Play Live Radio

 Delaware State Police say a State Trooper is dead following a shooting at the Department of Motor Vehicles facility on Hessler Boulevard in Wilmington Tuesday.

-State Police also say a second trooper was evaluated for minor, non-gunshot-related injury, and was not transported by EMS.
-A 40-year-woman was taken to an area hospital for minor, non-gunshot-related injuries while a 35-year-old woman was evaluated for shortness of breath, but refused transport to the hospital.
+State Police report a second trooper sustained a minor, non-gunshot-related injury, and did not go to the hospital..
+A 40-year-old woman was taken to the hospital for minor, non-gunshot-related injuries while a 35-year-old woman was evaluated for shortness of breath, but refused to go to the hospital.

-Delaware's Congressional delegation also offered their condolences in the wake to the shooting.
+Delaware's Congressional delegation offered their condolences in the wake to the shooting.

 "Today is a tragic one for our State.
 The shooting at the Division of Motor Vehicles on Hessler Boulevard that took the life of a Delaware State Trooper and caused pain for so many others is devastating," said Sen. Lisa Blunt Rochester in a statement.
 "The holiday season should be about joy and celebration, not senseless acts of violence.
 I am thankful for the swift and courageous action by law enforcement who worked immediately to counter the threat.
 As details of the investigation become more available, I am praying for those impacted and for our State,”